Operation Breakthrough (anti-poverty movement): The emergence of the North Carolina Fund

 Terry Sanford worked with his aides to convince the Ford Foundation to invest in their anti-poverty plan: "In early 1963, as Sanford's team continued their efforts to convince the Ford Foundation that North Carolina was the right place to launch a new anti-poverty initiative, they turned for assistance not to lawmakers in Raleigh but to wealthy white philanthropists in Winston-Salem and black power brokers in Durham."
 Through many years of diligence, Sanford was successful in attaining money to begin an anti-poverty initiative: "In July 1963, Ford president Henry Heald and members of his staff made their last pre-grant visit to North Carolina…[The Ford Foundation] called on Wheeler and asked for his frank assessment of Sanford's plans for battling poverty…Heald assured Sanford that Ford would commit $7 million to a statewide antipoverty campaign."

 Origins of Operation Breakthrough

 The program was established to end the cycle of poverty in Durham.
-The city was impoverished and victim of a segregationist movement.
+The city was impoverished and a victim of a segregationist movement.
 Inequalities resulted from these two issues.
 Operation Breakthrough strives to eliminate poverty throughout the city while also empowering the low-income population who are often under represented and unheard in the society.
 To achieve these goals, activist movements were pursued, and educational and vocational training were provided to anyone in need.